Department of Computer Science

 That's it!
 I hope this is fun!

-By the way, I have always intended to make this assignment just like Assignment 2, where you (or actually, I) would write a symbolic execution engine for a simple programming language, and this would generate queries to the SMT solver.
+By the way, I had originally intended to make this assignment just like Assignment 2, where you (or actually, I) would write a symbolic execution engine for a simple programming language, and this would generate queries to the SMT solver.
 Then, I would give you a sorting program written in that simple programming language, and you'd use the symbolic execution engine to generate SMT queries, and solve them with the SMT solver.
 However, this would require me to make up a simple programming language and write up a parser and interpreter for it, and I keep running out of time.
 Fortunately, each time I have used this assignment, student feedback has actually been quite positive.
 Furthermore, using scripts to generate inputs to other programs is actually a common and useful way to tackle problems, so it's fun to give that a go, too.
 I'll appreciate your feedback on whether you think I should make the time to do the assignment more like Assignment 2 in future years.